PyMVPA/PyMVPA/doc/source/tutorial_significance.rst

    number of descriptors describing motion (mean displacement, angles, shifts, etc.) you would not be able to eliminate motion effects entirely.
-And that residual variance from motion spread through the entire volume might contribute to your "generalization performance".
+And that residual variance from motion spread through the entire volume might contribute to your *generalization performance*.

 .. exercise::